1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 North-East Tower and Spire added to St Andrew's Church.

-1898 Town’s first telephone exchange opened in Little Church Street.
+1898 Town’s first telephone exchange opened in Little Church Street by the National Telephone Company on January 6.

 Salvation Army Citadel opened in Castle Street.